NikiMoelders/UniDepth--custom/README.md

+This repository build on the work of UniDepth from the following papers below.
+Please consider their original README for more information. https://github.com/lpiccinelli-eth/UniDepth.
+It provides scripts that combine YOLO with UniDepth for metric depth estimation of detected cars.

 > [**UniDepthV2: Universal Monocular Metric Depth Estimation Made Simpler**](https://arxiv.org/abs/2502.20110),
 > Luigi Piccinelli, Christos Sakaridis, Yung-Hsu Yang, Mattia Segu, Siyuan Li, Wim Abbeloos, Luc Van Gool,
 > under submission,